-The fixed electrical installation is an integral part of the substation building and it is anticipated that delivery thereof will be the responsibility of the Customer for adoption by WPD.
-WPD LV electrical installation work will generally be limited to the final connection of LVAC supplies to the WPD supplied Generator Constraint Panel (GCP) and where applicable, the Active Network Management (ANM) Panel.
+The fixed electrical installation is an integral part of the substation building and it is anticipated that it will hence remain in the ownership of the Customer, rather than being adopted by WPD.
+Similarly the substation security alarm system, dehumidifier and sump pump are considered to be part of the fixed building services and will remain in the ownership of the Customer.
+WPD LV electrical installation work will generally be limited to the final connection of LVAC supplies to the WPD supplied Customer Connection Panel (CCP) and where applicable, the Active Network Management (ANM) Panel.
 These works will involve WPD installing suitably sized cable between the relevant rotary isolator and each panel.